nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Steps 3b1 to 3b2 are repeated until a valid command is provided.
       Use case resumes at step 4.

-**Use case: UC11 Find an application by its field**
+**Use case: UC11 Sort internship applications**

 **MSS**

-1. User enters keyword of field for the application.
+1. User specifies the order, either company name, job title, status or interview date for the list of internship applications to be sorted.
-2. InternEase shows a list of application whose company name or description fulfill the matching keyword.
+2. InternEase shows the sorted list of application ordered by the attribute specified.
     Use case ends.

 **Extensions**

 * 1a.
-The list is empty.
+User specifies more than one attribute.
     * 1a1.
-InternEase shows an alert message that there is no internship application in the list.
+InternEase notices user that the command format is invalid.

       Use case ends.